-There are ways to get a movie made or book published about your autobiography.
+There are ways to get a movie made about your autobiography.
 However, it’s an uphill battle.
 Let me share some tactics you can use when pitching your autobiography or memoir.

 A difficult aspect of selling your autobiography is that you can lose perspective.
 When people accept or reject aspects of your autobiography, it’s easy to take it personally.

 Therefore, to have the best chance to get your autobiography published or produced, you need to be able to see the pluses and minuses of the project in a more objective way.

 What If Someone Else Was Pitching Your Autobiography?

 Imagine how someone you don’t know would pitch your autobiography.